hablapps/AllRoadsLeadToKdb/technical-post/TrafficQProjectRecords.md

     qSQL function:  H01;H02;H03;H04;H05;H06;H07;H08;H09;H10;H11;H12;H13;H14;H15;H16;H17;H18;H19;H20;H21;H22;H23;H24

-This is very powerful, as it allows us to use qSQL with variables without having to use functional forms (usually complicated for first-time kdb/q developers).
+This is very powerful, as it allows us to use qSQL with variables without having to use functional forms (usually complicated for first-time kdb+/q developers).

 <div class="alert alert-block alert-info">
-<b> Although for reasons of the post we try to stay as long as possible in pykx, the use of python entirely to form these queries in string format avoids encoding transformations.
+<b> Although for reasons of the post we try to stay as long as possible in PyKX, the use of Python entirely to form these queries in string format avoids encoding transformations.
 </div>

-Let's use the above for the columns beginning **H**, which will give us the measurement value; and the columns that begin with **V**, which tell us if the measurement is valid.
+Let's use the above function for the columns beginning **H**, which will give us the measurement value, and the columns that begin with **V**, which tell us if the measurement is valid.
 The function that we must use so that the measurements in column format become rows is *flip*:

 ```python